 Florence—oh man, Florence.
 We’re in love with the art and color of this vibrant city, especially the iconic burnt orange Brunelleschi’s Dome of the Florence Cathedral.
 You can grab excellent city views from the dome—but locals tell us that climbing Giotto’s bell tower will provide an incredible perspective of the cathedral itself.

 Here, art is the name of the game.
 Locals tell us that well-known spots like the Uffizi Museum, and the Galleria dell’Accademia are must-stops.
-If you love art and are looking to get off the beaten path, then our trip planners say that the Bardini Museum and Gardens is a good stop too.
+If you love art and want to veer off the beaten path, then locals suggest visiting the Bardini Museum and Gardens.

 The city may be better known for art than food, but locals tell us you can find some incredible meals here.
-One of our trip planners wrote:
+One of our locals in Italy wrote:

 “If you're in Tuscany then you must eat the most famous dish, Bistecca alla Fiorentina, or Florentine Steak.
 It’s a large t-bone cut weighing from two to eight pounds, fire-grilled on the outside and pink and bloody on the inside, seasoned with salt, pepper, a squeeze of lemon and traditionally cooked over roasted chestnuts for a smoky flavor.”